 The Monitoring the Future program is the official assessment of drug use in schools, mainly high school students.
 Each year, this program takes a survey of drug use among eighth grade, 10th grade, and 12th-grade students.
 The study is looking for use of alcohol, tobacco, and other drugs in the children.
 Most of the statistics that media use in order to expound an opinion come from Monitoring the Future data and analysis.

 Prescription and Over-the-Counter Medications

 The real problem with teenagers lies in the medicine cabinets of their parents rather than any illicit street drugs.
-Prescription drugs and over-the-counter drugs are a much larger problem than any illegal product when it comes to high school drug use.
+Prescription drugs and over-the-counter drugs are a much larger problem than any illegal product when it comes to drug use in schools.

 Part of the reason for this is that prescription and over-the-counter medications are easier for kids to obtain.
 Most of them have only to look in the medicine cabinets of the homes that they live in to get high.
 Interestingly enough, some surveys have shown that an increase in parent stress levels will increase the likelihood that their children use drugs.
 As parents take more prescription medication for conditions such as social anxiety, muscle and joint tension and other stress-related problems, those medications invariably find their way into the hands of children.

 Ease of access and perception seem to be the two main factors in determining the abuse of drugs in high school students.
 This makes sense when one considers how impressionable this age group is to advertising and other forms of media.
 If something is being popularized in the general culture, it is likely that high school students will feel the effects much more readily than the rest of society.